-- Shut off the engine, set the parking brake, remove the ignition key and secure the tractor against rolling away. - Never stand between the tractor and machine. - Lock the PTO shaft securely on the PTO stub shafts of the tractor and the machine.
+- Shut off the engine, set the parking brake, remove the ignition key and secure the tractor against rolling away. - Never stand between the tractor and machine. - Lock the PTO shaft securely to the PTO stub shaft on the tractor and the machine.